jlmayfield/jlmayfield.github.io/teaching.md

 permalink: /teaching/
 ---

- The links below provide access to the lecture notes and other course resources the classes I'm currently teaching.
+ The links below provide access to the lecture notes and other course resources for the classes I'm currently teaching and have recently taught.
 For a complete list of courses I've taught see my [CV](/cv/).

 [COMP161 - Introduction to Programming](/teaching/COMP161/)
 [COMP210 - Object-Oriented Programming](/teaching/COMP210/)